-By subscribing to a track you get access to all the learning materials - original videos and instructions produced by our teachers.
-You get a spot in one of our real-time classrooms that works best for you.
-Finally, you get access to a chat with your teacher, where you can ask questions any time you want.
+By choosing a track, you get access to all the learning materials - original videos and instructions produced by our teachers.
+You get a spot in one of our weekly, live classrooms.
+Finally, you get access to a chat with the teacher, where you can ask questions outside of class.

-We normally run our classes both online and offline.
+We run our classes both online and offline.
 We call it a Hybrid Classroom.
-It means that in a class we have students who are present in the classroom and those who take it from the comfort of their homes wherever they are.
+It means that in one class we have students who are present in the classroom and those who take it from the comfort of their homes, wherever they are.

 We have our own private Discord channel, where students share their projects, chat and can get help from their peers.

-Once a year during summer vacation we organize a special Holiday Camp for our Bracketeers Club members.
-A week long intensive a goal of which is to build something in a limited amount of time.
+Once a year, during summer vacation, we organize a special Holiday Camp for our Bracketeers Club members.
+A week long intensive where we split up in teams and aim to build something in just one week.

 I've only been to a few programming courses before this one and they were all mediocre, but this one was well planned, had good teachers and was a very positive experience all together.